astomih/sinen/examples/README.md

 Content for this example is currently being prepared.

 ## How to run
+- Windows
-Run `works` or `editor` executable binary on the each example directory.
+Run `sinen` executable binary on this directory or each example directory.

-I will add minimal executable binary.
+- Android
+Install `sinen-arm64-v8a` apk on your device, and place examples/* directory on /sdcard/Android/media/astomih.sinen.app directory.
+Then run `Sinen` app.

 ## 01 Hello World
 ![](screenshot/01.png)